Skip to main content

 Brisbane Comedy Festival Opening Gala returns in 2026, sizzling like a sun-baked sidewalk in February.

-The festivities begin at the lively Fortitude Music Hall, serving as your yearly reminder that humour triumphs over wisdom.
+Festivities begin at Fortitude Music Hall, reminding us that humour beats wisdom.
 This night features prominent comedy stars and new talents.
 Brisbane will stay up late laughing so much that the river might even change direction.

 Expect bold jokes, big energy and the kind of laughter that makes you question your bladder control.